Our Lady of Walsingham Catholic Primary School

 It is really important that parents feel welcome supported by our school and that they, in turn, appreciate the work that their children and our staff put in.

-• dedicated Pastoral Support role
+• A dedicated Pastoral Support Assistant

 • Early Help support - providing individual, personalised support depending on family requirements